La-Giacomo/About-Lavortriziska/README.md

 - Fear of the dark
 - Fear of failure
 - Too aggressive after being bullied or seeing anyone get bullied
-- Too nice to say no,etc
+- Too nice to say no
+- etc

 **Food I like a lot**: